Simple to make and great for gifting, this easy spiced pumpkin butter is perfect for spreading on cookies, bread, or even for dipping fruit.

 So, let’s make some Spiced Pumpkin Butter!

-Spiced pumpkin butter
+Storing your homemade pumpkin butter

-Mix together the pumpkin purée, spices, and sugar, along with the juice from the ½ lemon in a pan over low heat.
+- Mix together the pumpkin purée, spices, and sugar, along with the juice from the ½ lemon in a pan over low heat.

-Allow it cool, and store in a jar in the fridge.
+- Allow it cool, and store in a jar in the fridge.